Psychology

 PSYC 4450 Psychology of Eating with Lab — 4 credits

 This course will explore the psychological, cultural, environmental and biological factors that influence our eating behaviors.
 Topics that we will cover include the neurobiological regulation of energy intake and expenditure, how we regulate and fail to regulate our food intake, eating disorders (mainly over eating), issues of stress and comfort eating, the global obesity epidemic (and how it may look different in different socioeconomic settings), economic factors which influence who has access to what food, the influence of media on our food choice, and cultural norms and differences in our eating behaviors.
+Offered in the College for Women.

-Prerequisites: PSYC 1001, PSYC 1090, PSYC 3000.
-Offer in the College for Women and the College for Adults.
+Prerequisites: PSYC 1000 or PSYC 1001, PSYC 1090, PSYC 3000.

 PSYC 4602 Internship — 2 credits